nikopol/walli/README.md

 **REQUIRED**

-a http server supporting php with modules gd, zip and json.
+a http server supporting php with gd enabled. if you want enable photos download in a zip, you must have the zip support. if you want enable comments, you must have the json support.

 	#on ubuntu
 	sudo aptitude install php5 libphp-pclzip php5-gd php5-json